brianom95/brianom95.github.io/_posts/2015-02-09-aconcagua.md

 The best strategy to boost red blood cells is to climb high, sleep low.
 Climbers do small hikes, or carry food and gear to higher camps, then descend to recover.
 This allows the body to adapt better.
 It's a slow and exhausting process, requiring up to 5L of water a day and lots of food.
 The people who do more rotations up/down the mountain tend to have better success.

 The physical toll of being at altitude is significant though, so there is a balance.
 Recovery is incredibly slow, appetite fades, and dry air causes deep coughs.
 Simple headaches can linger for days, and moving too high too soon can lead to HACE or HAPE; life threatening forms of altitude sickness involving swelling of the brain or lungs.
-Too many rotations could also leave the body too tired for a summit push, and every plan must be flexible to the weather.
+Too many rotations could also leave the body too tired on the summit push, and every plan must be flexible to the weather.

 Above 6,700m on the Canaleta, things become surreal.
 You can feel fine while sitting still, then exhausted by a few steps uphill.
 Every movement becomes deliberate.
-Hydration, pacing and patience matter more than raw fitness.
+Hydration, pacing and patience matter more than fitness.
 On smaller peaks Diamox (acetazolamide) is used to aid acclimatisation, but it's avoided on Aconcagua because it can mask symptoms.
 Here it's more important to listen to your body.

 Below are the relative oxygen levels on other peaks.
 On any higher mountain, 7,000m is the point where you begin using supplemetal oxygen (e.g. Camp 3 on Everest).